Humanist Fellowship of Scotland | Nonprofit Organisation Offering Wedding Ceremonies

 Yes.
 We offer a Baby Naming or Welcoming Ceremony.
 We can also have a ceremony to celebrate where a child has been adopted.
 And we can also include a short naming as part of a wedding ceremony if that feels right.

 Do you do Renewal of Vow Ceremonies?

-If you would like us to answer a question that isn’t listed here, get in touch with the Humanist Fellowship of Scotland.
+If you would like talk to one of us about anything please get in touch with any of us at the Humanist Fellowship of Scotland.